jedgroev/SGWebsite/lessons/20180501_Experimental_Design_Emiel/README.md

 - **Randomization**: the assignment of study components by a completely random method, like simple random sampling.
 Randomization eliminates bias from the results
 - **Replication**: the number of replicates needed will depend on the variability of the measured variable.3 is not a magic number!
 - **Blocking**: controlling sources of variation in the experimental results.
+- **Control**: if possible, use a control.
+Sometimes, you cannot have a control.

 ## The duck story (see exercise)
 A small "food for thought" experiment to introduce these concepts.